PagerDuty/incident-response-docs/docs/before/different_roles.md

 A Scribe documents the timeline of an incident as it progresses, and makes sure all important decisions and data are captured for later review.

 ### Why have one?
 The incident commander will need to focus on the problem at hand, and the subject matter experts will need to focus on resolving the incident.
-It is important to capture a timeline of events as they happen so that they can be reviewed during the post-mortem to determine how well we performed, and so we can accurate determine any additional impact that we might not have noticed at the time.
+It is important to capture a timeline of events as they happen so that they can be reviewed during the post-mortem to determine how well we performed, and so we can accurately determine any additional impact that we might not have noticed at the time.

 ### What are the responsibilities?
 The Scribe is expected to: